BarryCarlyon/twitch_misc/extensions/test_stream/README.md

 First install ffmpeg, how to do this varies by platform.

+- On your server/location do `curl https://ingest.twitch.tv/ingests | more` (or if JQ installed `curl https://ingest.twitch.tv/ingests | jq '.ingests[0]'`
-- Pick a ingest to use
+- This will give you the "best"/"cloest" ingest to you server/location
-- update the file(s) to replace `INGEST` with the URL
-- Fetch your stream key for the channel
-- update the file(s) to replace `STREAMKEY` with the StreamKey
+- Using the `url_template` replace `{stream_key}` with your stream key and update `FROMTEMPLATE` with this value

 Then just